The Ghostley Witch

 enough to have some coffee.
 Schultz?"
 He sat down.

 And Burkhalter stared at him in astonishment.
-"I never realized you
+"I never

-were so dedicated to your job, Klink."
+realized you were so dedicated to your job, Klink."

 Didn´t he?
 Was Klink not usually this busy?

-Oh, perhaps that cute leader of the prisoners – the one who had written
+Oh, perhaps that cute leader of the prisoners – the one who had

-like two friends sharing a secret.
+way, like two friends sharing a secret.

-"I´m afraid that´s why I don´t have much of a social life,"
+"I´m afraid that´s why I don´t have much of a social

-Klink was saying.
+life," Klink was saying.
 "In a way, I am married to the war."

-Well, so much the better; that meant he wouldn´t bother her too much.
-So
+Well, so much the better; that meant he wouldn´t bother her too

-Klink."
+understand, Klink."

 He nodded his regret.
-"You know, Frau Linkmeyer, I have neglected
+"You know, Frau Linkmeyer, I have

-you shamefully.
+neglected you shamefully.
 But that´s the way I am."

 Well, it was perfect for her!